• Skip to main content

 Slicing a chicken breast on a cutting board with seared crispy skin.

-Hint: Learn How to Clean a Cast Iron Skillet here, it's different than a regular pan!
+• Check out How to Clean a Cast Iron Skillet, it's different than cleaning a regular pan!

-Chicken breasts in a cast iron skillet can be sliced and eaten as a main course, or used in any recipe that calls for cooked chicken or rotisserie chicken.
+Chicken breasts in a cast iron skillet can be sliced and eaten as a main course with Roasted Potatoes with Broccoli, or used in any recipe that calls for cooked chicken or rotisserie chicken.

 • Chicken Salad - Cooked and cooled chicken is perfect for Chicken Salad with Grapes and Apples, or Curry Chicken Salad, a delicious meal prep lunch!